 In this mode you can get the drones attention by waving your arms around in the air and then have the drone take your picture by holding your arms out and then bring them together to make a square with your hands.
 You have around three seconds to make a perfect pose or start all over again.

 This mode limits the flight speed of the Phantom 4 to about 4 miles per hour and reduces the sensitivity of the remote controller sticks which helps for slow precision flying.
 This help when you are flying indoors where GPS signals are typically weak.
-This also helps when you need accurate cinematic photo shots or when flying in tight spaces.
+This also helps when you need accurate cinematic photo shots or when flying in tight spaces such as flying close around a house for real estate aerial photography purposes.
 Also good for beginner drone pilots because the controls are less quick to react and prevents crashes.
 If you want to fly close to something in tripod mode, I recommend disabling the obstacle avoidance sensors so the drone won’t think it’s too close to something and stop.
 This setting is in the menu listed under the sensor settings.

-If you are a drone pilot in Columbus GA not only providing aerial videos and photography but video editing and production with special effects and background music, then you will need to buy a software program for this as well.
+Point of interest is another interesting feature that drone photographers in Panama City Beach, Florida should know.
+If you are a drone pilot in Columbus GA not only providing aerial videos and aerial photography but video editing and production with special effects and background music, then you will need to buy a software program for this as well.
 The one for Windows I recommend is Adobe Photoshop for photos and Adobe Premiere for video editing and rendering.
 Of course the price goes up if you include your time for video production so this can be quite lucrative.

 In this mode you can tap different fixed points on the screen and the drone will fly to each fixed points sequentially until the last one is reached and stop.
 You have three different settings to choose while flying the waypoint set paths.
 Free setting allows the Phantom 4 to follow the waypoints however you have the ability to move the gimbal camera around.
 Route Linked heading follows the set path while keeping the gimbal camera pointing forward all the time.
 The adjustable heading allows the drone to follow the set path but cuts corners to do nice sweeping turns.